hometownticketing/backend-node-kata/README.md

 # Order Processing Backend Kata
-This Kata is adapted from the the [More Business Rules Kata](http://codekata.com/kata/kata17-more-business-rules/) from http://codekata.com/.
+This Kata is adapted from the [More Business Rules Kata](http://codekata.com/kata/kata17-more-business-rules/) from http://codekata.com/.

 For this Kata, you will create a REST API using Node.js and Express.js for a business that processes orders and payments over the web.
 The business produces products **A**, **B**, **C**, **D**, and **E**.
 Assume that the business starts with a stock of 100 units of each product.